Learn about getting a covid 19 (coronavirus) test at a testing location, including pharmacies and assessment centres.

 - you live or work in a setting that has a covid 19 outbreak, as identified by your local public health unit

-- are eligible for testing as part of a targeted testing initiative as determined by the Ministry of Health or Ministry of Long-term Care, similar to the earlier campaign to target long-term care homes
+- eligible for testing as part of a targeted testing initiative as determined by the Ministry of Health or Ministry of Long-term Care or public health

-If you think you’ve been exposed to covid 19 but the above criteria does not apply to you, speak with your health care provider.
+If you think you’ve been exposed to covid 19 but the above criteria do not apply to you, speak with your health care provider.

 If you can, please bring your Ontario health card.

-Some testing locations may require you to book an appointment first or have certain restrictions (for example, some are unable to test young children).
+Some locations may also have certain restrictions (for example, some are unable to test young children).

-When visiting an assessment centre or participating pharmacy, follow public health measures, including wearing a face covering and maintain physical distance from people outside your household or social circle.
+When visiting an assessment centre or select pharmacy, follow public health measures, including wearing a face covering and maintain physical distance from people outside your household or social circle.

 Read the latest provincial testing guidance.